RoleBatsman/Right hand Batsman & Right arm leg break

 He is also noted for using delaying tactics, as captain against England during the 1989–90 Test series.

-Haynes had a very successful career in English county cricket, playing 95 first class games for Middlesex and scoring 7071 runs at a massive 49.1 with a best of 255, not out, against Sussex.
-He played at the Lord’s till 1994.
+Haynes had a very successful career in English county cricket, playing 95 first class games for Middlesex and scoring 7071 runs at an average of 49.1 with a best of 255 not out, against Sussex.

 Until recently, he had several other records, like most runs and centuries.
 He was a part of the squad that won the ICC World Cup 1979.